s9w/articles/perf cpp random.md

 - Be aware that these runtimes change when plugged into an inappropriate data type. `mt19937_64` needs an `uint_fast64_t` to contain the full range.
 - The overhead for handling the vector is relatively small, 2.1% and 4,3% of the runtime of the mt and mt62 calls respectively.
 So the random number generation is dominating this comparison.
 - Boost is slightly faster on the 32bit and a lot slower on the 64bit side.
 Runtimes of other boost generators can be estimated from a table in the [documentation][5].
+- Hardware numbers are rather slow, urandom is very slow!

 ## Random bit generation
 A common requirement for random data is single random bits, for example for spins in physics.
 A naive approach for generating them would be a `dist_int(0,1)` or simply `rng()%2`.
 But that makes an expensive PRNG call every time when we only need one of the 32 or 64 bits.